If dyeing your grey with synthetic hair dye is one of your major challenges, you might be one of the many considering a natural hair dye.

 - Pour the mixture into the dispenser or squirt bottle ( You are free to skip this step if you can apply the mixture to your hair very well).

-- Divide your hair into four sections.
-Because this makes it easier for the henna creamy mixture to penetrate every part of the hair starting from the root.
+- Divide your hair into four sections, this makes it easier for the henna creamy mixture to penetrate every part of the hair starting from the root.

-- Apply cream starting from your hair root down to the ends.
-If you want to cover a particular area with gray hair, just apply the mixture to that part.
+- Apply the henna mixture to your hair starting from your root down to the ends.
+If you want to cover an area with grey hair, just apply the mixture to that area.
 Then cover the hair up very with any disposable plastic heat cap.
 Shower cap for example.

 - Let it sit for at least 3 hours or even more.